-Hairline browlift: With this type of browlift an incision is made immediately behind the hairline.
-The forehead skin is elevated off of the underlying muscle and pulled tight.
-The extra skin is removed, resulting in a precise, tailored elevation of the specific areas of the eyebrows.
-The hairline browlift approach is becoming more popular today.
-The incisions are much smaller than with a coronal browlift (described below) and the elevation of the eyebrows is more tailored.
-The incisions are made in such a way as to allow growth of hair through the scar over several months, making the scar difficult to detect.
+With this type of brow lift an incision is made immediately behind the hairline.
+The forehead skin is lifted off of the underlying muscle and pulled tight.
+The extra skin is removed, resulting in a precise, tailored elevation of specific areas of the eyebrows.
+This is the type brow lift Dr. Kunkel performs most frequently.
+The incisions are made in a way that allows growth of hair through the scar over several months, making it difficult to detect.

-Endoscopic browlift: In an endoscopic browlift, three to five short incisions are made just behind the hairline.
+Three to five short incisions are made just behind the hairline.
 An instrument called an endoscope is then placed beneath the skin.
-The endoscope allows elevation of the forehead skin off of the underlying tissue.
-The muscles between the eyebrows are thinned, then the eyebrows are lifted to their new positions.
-This type of browlift may work best in women whose eyebrows are low but do not have significant looseness of the forehead skin.
+The forehead skin is lifted off the underlying tissue.
+The muscles between the eyebrows may be thinned or removed.
+The eyebrows are then lifted to their new positions.
 Women who do best with this procedure are often in their 30’s and 40’s.
 This was the most common type of brow lift in the U.S. in the early 2000’s but the hairline approach is probably used more today.

-Coronal browlift: This is the “classic" browlift, very popular in the 1970’s and 1980’s but less commonly performed today.
-With a coronal browlift an incision is made behind the hairline, stretching across the top of the head from one ear to the other.
-The forehead skin is elevated off of the underlying tissue.
-This allows direct visualization and treatment of the muscles between the eyebrows.
-These muscles are thinned and modified to help minimize and prevent wrinkles in this area after surgery.
-The eyebrows are then lifted to their new positions.
-Excess skin is trimmed and the incision is closed with sutures.
-This type of browlift may work best in women who have significant looseness of the forehead skin and numerous deep wrinkles.
-Typically women who undergo this browlift are in their 60’s or 70’s.
+This is the “classic” brow lift, very popular in the 1970’s and 1980’s.
+An incision is made behind the hairline, stretching across the top of the head from one ear to the other.
+The scalp and forehead skin are elevated off the underlying tissue.
+The muscles between the eyebrows are modified to help minimize wrinkles in this area.
+The eyebrows are then lifted to their new positions and excess skin is trimmed.
+Typically women who undergo this brow lift are in their 60’s or 70’s.